 5. Keep your law firm’s paperless files organized

 Consider your directory structures as well.
 If you’re using Clio’s file storage, there is already a folder for each client.
-Litigators might be best served by creating subfolders for pleadings, discovery, correspondence, etc., but do what works best for your practice.
+Litigators might create subfolders for pleadings, discovery, correspondence, etc., but do what works best for your practice.

 6. Stop printing

-Okay, this is easier said than done, especially for meetings, but if you get into the habit of using a tablet or laptop to pull up your files from the server and to take your notes where the file lives (on your laptop or tablet, rather than paper), you’ll save yourself a lot of time when it comes to searching your notes later.
+This is easier said than done, especially for meetings.
+However, if you get into the habit of using a tablet or laptop to pull up your files from the server and to take your notes where the file lives (on your laptop or tablet, rather than paper), you’ll save yourself a lot of time when it comes to searching your notes later.

 7. Stop faxes